Sherlock Holmes pastiches: Print

 the character Shamrock Jolnes parodies Sherlock Holmes' deductive methods and disguises.

 In Bret Harte's collection of burlesques of contemporaneous writers, Condensed Novels: New Burlesques, the character Hemlock Jones in the story "The Stolen Cigar Case By A. Co—n D—le" has been praised by Ellery Queen as "probably the best parody of Sherlock Holmes ever written".

 In the first novel of Joyce Ballou Gregorian's Tredana Trilogy, The Broken Citadel, a young girl is transported from our world to a fantasy world called Tredana.
 She learns that the only previous traveller there from our world is a Norwegian explorer named Sigerson, who was taught how to get there by the Dalai Lama.
-In Conan Doyle's stories, during the period in which Holmes is presumed dead between the events of The Final Problem and The Empty House, one identity Holmes adopts is a Norwegian explorer named Sigerson who meets with the Dalai Lama.
+In Conan Doyle's stories, during the period in which Holmes is presumed dead between the events of The Final Problem and The Adventure of the Empty House, one identity Holmes adopts is a Norwegian explorer named Sigerson who meets with the Dalai Lama.

+Timothy Zahn's series of novels about the Star Wars character Grand Admiral Thrawn have led many to draw comparisons between the Chiss and Conan Doyle's Sherlock, from Thrawn's deductive methods to his companions and rivals.
+In Heir to the Empire, Captain Pellaeon serves as Thrawn's Watson, though in later books like Thrawn and Thrawn: Treason, Eli Vanto also plays a similar role to Watson, serving as Thrawn's aide, friend, and successor.
+The elusive Nightswan serves as Thrawn's Moriarty in the 2017 novel, and Thrass could arguably serve as Thrawn's Mycroft.
+In contrast, others have compared Thrawn to Moriarty due to his role within the Empire.